 New Hampshire and the RGGI States continue to work together to demonstrate that RGGI, a market-based program with greater flexibility for sources, is a working model for national legislation.
+Currently, New Hampshire and the RGGI States are working on the Third Program Review15, which is scheduled16 to result in Model Rule amendments by the end of 2023.

-Other non-RGGI states (Virginia and Pennsylvania) are implementing or will soon implement RGGI, or RGGI-like programs.
+Additional non-RGGI states (North Carolina) may implement RGGI in 2024.
 Thus, the geographical area for RGGI will be expanded, consistent with the original intent of RGGI.